Dear Mr Hume, let’s talk about trade in rhino horn – by Alisha Kirk

 My thoughts here, written in my own capacity, are neither intended criticism nor an inference of ill-intent.
 Your achievements confirm your commitment.

 For clarity, I have no association with commercial wildlife farming/ranching.
-I’m not a veterinarian, a scientist, government official, lobbyist, affiliated to an NGO or a member of any APU-unit.
-I’m also not involved in conservation unless, of course, you wish to include donations to various conservation bodies which, I must admit, I have been guilty of in the past.
+I’m not a veterinarian, a scientist, a government official, a lobbyist, affiliated with an NGO or a member of any APU unit.
+I’m also not involved in conservation unless, of course, you wish to include donations to various conservation bodies, which, I must admit, I have been guilty of in the past.

 We agree that rhinoceros are being poached for their horns; composed mostly of keratin, the same protein in our hair and fingernails.
-In the past, western society believed, erroneously as it turns out, that demand for horn was ostensibly driven by the sexual desires of Asian men.
-During the same period Yemeni demand for dagger handles made of rhino horn, considered a symbolic rite of passage, also contributed to global demand.
-Until very recently it was thought that demand for horn was primarily driven by Eastern medicinal requirements.
+In the past, western society believed, erroneously, as it turns out, that the demand for rhino horn was ostensibly driven by the sexual desires of Asian men.
+During the same period, Yemeni demand for dagger handles made of rhino horn, considered a symbolic rite of passage, also contributed to global demand.
+Until very recently, it was thought that Eastern medicinal requirements primarily drove demand for horn.
 Rhino horn is said to ‘cool the blood’ and break a fever.
-Notwithstanding, Traditional Chinese Medicine (TCM ) does, in fact, advocate an alternative.
-Modern demand-theory challenges the notion that TCM demands are causal in the main.
-It’s now believed that rhino horn is symbolic of status for the elite.
-The ‘cure for cancer’ theory emanating out of Vietnam has also, largely, been discounted.
+Notwithstanding, Traditional Chinese Medicine (TCM ) does advocate an alternative.
+Modern demand theory challenges the notion that TCM demands are causal in the main.
+It’s now believed that rhino horn symbolises status for the elite.
+The ‘cure for cancer’ theory emanating out of Vietnam has also largely been discounted.

 To clarify then, rhino horn is not an aphrodisiac.
 Yemeni demand for dagger handles has all but disappeared, and even though rhino horn has been used in TCM in the past, today’s practitioners prescribe alternatives.
 Most agree that rhino horn does not cure cancer.
 Modern theory holds that it is considered symbolic of status.
 What’s clear is that the demand for rhino horn is tangible.

-Over the last century 90% of the world’s rhinoceros were killed/harvested, mostly for their horn.
+Over the last century, 90% of the world’s rhinoceros were killed/harvested, mostly for their horn.
 As a result of this decline, the Convention on International Trade in Endangered Species (CITES), of which South Africa is a founding member, instituted a complete ban on all trade in rhinoceros products.
 For a time, pressure on the wild herd was seemingly controlled.
 In South Africa, the success was even better than most had hoped for.
-As a consequence and simplistically for our purposes here, CITES downgraded the white rhinoceros to Appendix II, which allowed for limited trade.
+Consequently and simplistically for our purposes here, CITES downgraded the white rhinoceros to Appendix II, which allowed for limited trade.
 South Africans are, if nothing else, tenacious in business.
-Specific animals, considered surplus at the time, were offered to the private sector and the local herd expanded.
+Specific animals, considered surplus then, were offered to the private sector, and the local herd expanded.

-Whilst South Africa enjoyed success, the rest of Africa’s rhinoceros population continued to decline.
+Whilst South Africa enjoyed success, the rest of Africa’s rhinoceros population declined.
 Different theories account for this decline.
 Some say corruption, ease of access, leaky borders, less likelihood of getting caught etc. accounted for most.
 Nobody knows for sure.
 What’s clear, however, is that demand for rhino horn during that period was robust.

 Economic theory tells us that markets exist mostly to facilitate supply and demand.
-In early times we bartered one bundle of goods for another.
+In early times, we bartered one bundle of goods for another.
 The constituents or volume of the bundle determined the exchange.
-Today we establish a price at the point of exchange, which the buyer pays in currency – usually the US dollar.
+Today, we establish a price at the point of exchange, which the buyer pays in currency – usually the US dollar.
 Price, in turn, considers scarcity, real or perceived.
-In theory the more scarce the bundle of goods, the higher the price of exchange.
-The theory holds true in all markets, legal or otherwise, as long as demand is constant (or rising) i.e: not price sensitive.
+In theory, the more scarce the bundle of goods, the higher the exchange price.
+The theory holds true in all markets, legal or otherwise, as long as demand is constant (or rising) i.e, not price sensitive.

 Allow me to clarify as best as I can.
 For ease of reference, the points will be annotated.

-7. The most blatant flaws in your argument I’ve left to last and they detract from the rest of your argument.
+7. The most blatant flaws in your argument I’ve left to last, and they detract from the rest of your argument.
 Cattle farming has little to do with conservation.
 Farming lions for the ‘legal trade’ is, by anybody’s definition, not conservation.
-The same applies to the farming of chickens or pigs or sheep or in this case rhinoceros.
-Farming rhinoceros to shave their horns is as far removed from conservation as is farming crocodiles for their belly skins.
-Yes, they’re not domesticated, but they’re hardly free-roaming ‘wild’ animals either.
+The same applies to the farming of chickens or pigs or sheep or, in this case, rhinoceros.
+Farming rhinoceros to shave their horns is as far removed from conservation as farming crocodiles for their belly skins.
+Yes, they’re not domesticated, but they’re hardly free-roaming ‘wild’ animals, either.
 Your herd is supplementary-fed and controlled in relatively small paddocks.
 Mauricedale is obviously a well-run farming operation.

-9. In passing I am confident that the authorities in control of the valuable stockpile of rhinoceros horn will remain steadfast in their application thus avoiding any potential conflicts of interest.
-These same officials hold the elective right to lobby CITES for the renewal of trade.
+9. In passing, I am confident that the authorities in control of the valuable stockpile of rhinoceros horn will remain steadfast in their application, thus avoiding any potential conflicts of interest.
+These same officials hold the elective right to lobby CITES to renew trade.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC: